SENKAN!

 BatDiv 3/1, CarDiv 1, CHIKUMA and DesRon 1 arrive at Palau.

-15 February 1942:
+9 February 1942:

-19 February 1942:
+18 February 1942:

 21 February 1942:

-25 February-1 March 1942:
+25 February 1942:

-BatDiv 3 departs Staring Bay in support of the Carrier Striking Force's attacks on Java.
+BatDiv 3 departs Staring Bayin support of the Carrier Striking Force's attacks on Java.

-1 March 1942: The Battle of the Java Sea:
+1 March 1942:

-250 miles SSE of Christmas Island.
-The TONE spots Lt J. J. Nix's EDSALL (DD-219) 15 miles to the NW.
-At 1730, CHIKUMA opens fire with her 8-inch guns at the extremely long range of 11 miles.
-All of her shots miss.
-EDSALL, damaged earlier by one of her depth charges while attacking a submarine, lays down a smokescreen and begins evasive maneuvers.
+At 1602, EDSALL is sighted off HIEI’s port bow, 16 miles away, heading north.
+At 1603, CHIKUMA opens fire with her 8-inch guns at extremely long range.
+All her shots miss.
+EDSALL, damaged earlier by one of her depth charges, lays down a smokescreen and begins evasive maneuvers.

 11 March 1942:

 Bat Div 3 returns to Staring Bay after the surrender of the Dutch East Indies.
-BatDiv 3 refuels, then assumes 'standby alert'.
+BatDiv 3 assumes 'standby alert'.
 After more than three months of continuous operations, the crews are allowed some rest and relaxation.

-26 March 1942:
+15 March 1942:

 1 April 1942: